Mortgage Loan Officer Resume: Examples and Tips

 This template utilizes a colorful header to stand out from the crowd, while the organized layout and appropriate spacing make the document easily scannable.

-As the name suggests, this simple yet elegant layout uses bold fonts and color to distinguish different sections, making it easy for employers to navigate.
+As the name suggests, this simple yet elegant layout uses bold resume fonts and color to distinguish different sections, making it easy for employers to navigate.

 This professional design features vibrant colors for the candidate’s name and header, while providing an easily customizable layout.